brogers622/brogers622.github.io/research.md

 	<h2 class="section-heading text-uppercase">Hemodynamic Simulation Research</h2>
 </div>

-Between 2020-2022 I had the privilege of working in the biomechanical research lab of [Dr. Niema Pahlevan](https://viterbi.usc.edu/directory/faculty/Pahlevan/Niema).
+I had the privilege of working in [Dr. Niema Pahlevan's](https://viterbi.usc.edu/directory/faculty/Pahlevan/Niema) biomechanical research lab at USC from 2020-2022.
 Under the guidance of Dr. Pahlevan and his then-PhD student (now Dr.) [Arian Aghilinejad](https://www.linkedin.com/in/arian-aghilinejad-85828b108/), I coauthored two papers on cardiovascular fluid dynamics.

+The first paper, [Effects of vessel wall mechanics on non-invasive evaluation of cardiovascular intrinsic frequencies](https://github.com/brogers622/portfolio/blob/18c59b9fa894b4369f521322821fec689fcc526e/1st%20coauthored%20paper.pdf) explored the correlation between fluid pressure inside a blood vessel and the radial displacement of the vessel wall over a cardiac cycle under various physiological conditions

-The [first paper](https://github.com/brogers622/portfolio/blob/18c59b9fa894b4369f521322821fec689fcc526e/1st%20coauthored%20paper.pdf) compared vessel pressure and vessel wall displacement during a cardiac cycle in calculating a novel cardiovascular index.
-The [second paper](https://github.com/brogers622/portfolio/blob/18c59b9fa894b4369f521322821fec689fcc526e/2nd%20coathored%20paper.pdf) explored the frequency-dependent pumping behavior due to cyclic stretching of compliant vesselsin in the direction of their central axis.
+The second paper, (https://github.com/brogers622/portfolio/blob/18c59b9fa894b4369f521322821fec689fcc526e/2nd%20coathored%20paper.pdf) explored the frequency-dependent pumping behavior due to cyclic stretching of compliant vesselsin in the direction of their central axis.
 ### Paper 1
 The first paper investigated intrinsic frequency (IF), a novel index of cardiovascular health proposed by Dr. Pahlevan.
 The calculation of one's IF requires a measurement of intravascular pressure as a function of time over a cardiac cycle.
 Like traditional blood pressure measured by a cuff at home or in a clinic, IF is proposed as a holistic indicator of overall cardiovascular functioning.
 Unfortunately, the invasiveness of measuring intravascular blood pressure limits the universality of IF measurement.
 It would thus be valuable to have an alternative means of calculating IF that did not require an invasive intravascular pressure measurement.
 One potential option is the derivation of IF not from a pressure wave, but rather the radial enlargement of a blood vessel that accompanies the pressure changes over a cardiac cycle.
 This *displacement wave* can be measured non invasively, and inspires the motivating question underlying this paper: *how closely does displacement-based IF approximate pressure-based IF?*